irfanhadiProject/weatherApp/README.md

 # weatherApp

 This app will show you the weather condition in your area.
-Simply inserting lattitude and longitude of your location to the box provided.
+Simply inserting latitude and longitude of your location to the box provided.

 --How to start the app--
 1. Install node module using "npm i" command line.